 How did you decide on a career in engineering?

-What do you like most about engineering?
+Why do you like working in engineering?

 What advice do you have for someone interested in a career in engineering?

 “First off, engineers use a lot of math.
 Do you like math?
 Is it something you think you could develop?
 Also, the science and problem solving behind it.
 Something I see in myself that I would recommend is trying out new things.
 There are so many times problem solving can lead to looking at problems differently.
 The other thing is that the people who make it in engineering really have a vision with what they want to do with it.”